 Pelvic pain is categorized as either acute or chronic.
-Acute pelvic pain includes those diagnoses that develop quickly and subside quickly, often without requiring any medical intervention.
+Acute pelvic pain develops quickly and subsides quickly, often without requiring any medical intervention.
 Chronic pain is discomfort that lasts more than six months beyond the expected healing time of an injury.

-A common cause of pelvic pain is associated with ovulation.
+A common cause of pelvic pain is ovulation.
 The ovaries of women with regular menstrual cycles produce cysts, also known as follicles.
 As the cysts enlarge, an egg inside the dominant follicle matures and signals the ovary to ovulate.
-When ovulation occurs, some women experience pain called Mittelschmerz, or ovulation pain.
-This is caused by the opening of the cyst to allow release of the eggs near the fallopian tubes for fertilization.
+When ovulation occurs, some women experience pain called mittelschmerz, or ovulation pain.
+This is caused by the opening of the cyst to allow release of the eggs near the fallopian tubes, for fertilization.
 Occasionally, cysts may persist and become enlarged or painful.
 Opened or ruptured cysts may also bleed into the pelvic cavity.
 Except in rare circumstances, this is harmless, and no treatment is needed.
-This type of pain can be prevented by the use of birth control pills, which blocks the ovulation process.
+This type of pain can be prevented by the use of birth control pills, which block the ovulation process.

-- Disorders of the reproductive system, the urinary tract, the bowel, the nervous system and the musculoskeletal system
+- Disorders of the reproductive system, urinary tract, bowel, nervous system and musculoskeletal system

 - Irritable bowel syndrome

 - Pelvic inflammatory disease